kenneth-cruz/solved_Codewars_Leetcode/README.md

-Goal: to complete 5 8kyu level fundamentals codewars challenges.
+Goal: to complete 5 8kyu level fundamentals Codewars challenges.

 All of the work is hosted on one index.html file